CarlosSprekelsen/CameraRecorder/mediamtx-camera-service-go/docs/architecture/go-architecture-guide.md

 • Path names are simple identifiers (not filenames)
 • Recording filenames are configured separately
 • Paths can be reused across sessions end note

+note bottom
+Operational Guarantees:
+• Create is idempotent; no pre-checks
+• Readiness is runtime-based (not config)
+• Patch is retried with backoff (handles propagation lag)
+• Per-path mutex prevents interleaving races end note

 @enduml